aimer63/fire/docs/config.md

     ]
     ```

-    In this example, a salary of 3000 is paid from year 0 to 9, then 4000 from year 10 onward (growing with inflation after year 10).
+    In this example, a salary of 3000 is paid from year 0 to 9, then 4000 from
+    year 10 onward (growing with inflation after year 10).

   - **salary_inflation_factor** _(float)_
-    How salary grows relative to inflation after the last step (1.0 = matches inflation, 1.01 = 1% above inflation).
+    How salary grows relative to inflation after the last step.
+    (1.0 = matches inflation, 1.01 = 1% above inflation, 0.0 = not inflation adjusted).

   - **salary_start_year** _(int)_
     Year index when salary starts (0 = first year).